bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 Pipewire was a good solution to the Linux audio problem that theoretically allows for better sandboxing via a capability oriented design.
-It helps pave the work for proper sandboxing to be possible in the future
+It helps pave the work for proper sandboxing to be possible in the future.

 ## New Distribution?